Exhausted visitors, after 2h of commute, trying to figure out where on Earth is the building. Photos Fanny Chevalier.

 - Excusez-moi, ce train va bien à Massy-Palaiseau ?
 Excuse-me, is this train for Massy-Palaiseau?

 - Bonjour, vous vous arrêtez bien à Moulon ?
-Hi, you stop at Moulon, right?
+Hello, you stop at Moulon, right?

 - Pourrez-vous me prévenir quand on arrive ?
 Can you please let me know when we get there?